adelton/kind-in-pod/README.md

 $ podman exec -ti kind kind create cluster ...
 ```

-We can they try that the cluster works, and try to remove and recreate
+We can then try that the cluster works, remove and recreate
 the container, and manually run the podman container in that container again:
 ```
 $ podman exec -ti kind kubectl get all -A